 POLISC 270 INTERNATIONAL RELATIONS

-Units: 3.00 - UC:CSU 3.00 hours lecture weekly An analysis of the basic historical, geographical, economic, ideological, and strategic factors, which underlie conflict and cooperation among nations.
+An analysis of the basic historical, geographical, economic, ideological, and strategic factors which underlie conflict and cooperation among nations.
 Focuses on relations between states and the structure of the international system.

 POLISC 290 ETHNIC AND GENDER POLITICS